adfaure/flake-containers/README.md

 That being said, in my development workflow, I almost always define my development dependencies into a flake for Rust, Python, Go, etc. When I need to use different services, such as a database, I would typically rely on Docker.
 However, with flake-containers, I can directly benefit from NixOS services and enable and configure the services that I need, in a reproducible and shareable way.

+It's worth mentioning that while there already exists a way to manage NixOS containers using `nixos-container`, it integrates within a NixOS configuration.
+This project has been largely inspired by `nixos-containers` (in fact, most of the code comes from there).
+However, flake-containers enables the definition and management of NixOS containers without the need to update your system configuration.
+Furthermore, it should work on any Linux distribution with Nix installed.

 ## Limitations
 - It requires root privileges to start the containers.
 - There is a dependency on flake-roots to retrieve the path for the project, where I store the states for the containers.